 Combining payments from multiple customers in a single batch and then depositing that is called a Batch Deposit.
 For example you submit checks and cash payments from different customers into a single deposit, or have multiple credit or debit card payments from a merchant account transferred as a single deposit, into your bank account.

 Every time you receive a payment that you will deposit into your bank along with other payments, record the payment to your Undeposited Funds account.
-Using an Undeposited Funds account ensures that your deposit amounts in your Smart Inbox reconcile with those shown on your bank statement.
+Using an Undeposited Funds account ensures that the deposit amounts in your Smart Inbox reconcile with those shown on your bank statement.

 Use Undeposited Funds as the Payment Account